 Answer: Any adult over the age of 18 and no longer in high school who orders and is identified by California DI as passing a Level 2 Verified Volunteers Background Check, may be a California Destination Imagination Appraiser.
 Adults may volunteer to be an Appraiser without being affiliated with a team by registering as an Independent Appraiser.
 Team-provided Appraisers will use the Team Number for the team they are associated with when they register.
 The Primary Team Manager for a SVDI team may NOT serve as an Appraiser at the SVDI Regional Tournament.

 Question: How do I Register to be an Appraiser for a California DI Tournament?

-Answer: All Appraisers Register at register.caldi.org.
-During the process, the Appraiser will be prompted to order the Level 2 Background Check from Verify Volunteers and electronically sign the Destination Imagination Volunteer Code of Conduct.
+Answer: All Appraisers Register at My CalDI.
+Your My CalDI Portal will provide guidance and links so you can order the Level 2 Background Check from Verify Volunteers (aka Sterling Volunteers) and electronically sign the Destination Imagination Volunteer Code of Conduct.
 All California Appraisers must attend Appraiser Training each year to be certified as trained by a Regional Challenge Master.

 Question: When is Appraiser Training?